Unseeable8710/NoteRibbon/README.md

 You can download the userscript here: [https://github.com/Unseeable8710/NoteRibbon/raw/refs/heads/main/script/NoteRibbon.user.js](https://github.com/Unseeable8710/NoteRibbon/raw/refs/heads/main/script/NoteRibbon.user.js)

-It's also available on GreasyFork
+It will be available on GreasyFork when I finish the first release.

 ## Documentation